-The cash included in the statement of cash flows consists of cash on hand, savings available for withdrawal at any time, and shortterm investments that can easily be converted into cash, have only a limited risk of price fluctuations, and are redeemed within three months from the date of acquisition.
+The cash included in the statement of cash flows consists of cash on hand, savings available for withdrawal at any time, and short-term investments that can easily be converted into cash, have only a limited risk of price fluctuations, and are redeemed within three months from the date of acquisition.

-- 6. Other matters that form the basis of preparing financial statements - Accounting treatment of consumption tax
+6. Other significant matters that form the basis for preparing financial statements

+Accounting treatment of consumption tax